des4maisons/til/til.md

+* In iTerm, command+/ shows you where your cursor is
 * Debugging a java program:
     - Check which jdk you are using.
 OpenJDK vs Oracle can behave differently when advanced java functionality is used